xyz-digital/xyz-digital.github.io/opinion/_posts/2020-07-25-opinions-about-opinions.md

 PhD In Mentation, University of Life

-Worth mentioning the below is embedded in a picture a la those inspirational quotes.

 > Everyone has opinions, even people who shouldn't.

 ### [Opinion 5: I Have Them, But They Might be Wrong](https://www.quora.com/What-is-your-opinion-on-opinions/answer/Tommy-C-Lim-Jr)